-In an effort not to be a Debby Downer and discourage you from ever putting a patient on a vent, there are some advantages of positive pressure ventilation/ mechanical ventilation.
+In an effort not to be a Debby Downer and discourage anyone from ever putting a patient on a vent, there are some advantages of positive pressure ventilation/ mechanical ventilation.
 Most obvious of these is that it allows us to breathe for a patient in a relatively simple way when that patient is unable to do so on his or her own.
 More specifically, mechanical ventilation allows us to control and direct recovery with specific pathologies (such as acidosis, asthma, and ARDS; all of which we will discuss later on).
-And on a detailed level, the pressures involved in positive pressure ventilation allow us to more quickly correct certain disruptions in the system.
-One example of this is the treatment of pulmonary edema (which doesn't necessarily have to be done via a ventilator, rather it could also be accomplished via Non-Invasive PPV, but it's worth mentioning here):

-Another example would be treating various forms of hypoxia, as sometimes getting oxygen to the patient's face just isn't enough.
-Pressure can help move that oxygen in to the bloodstream more effectively, managing ventilation (and therefore acid-base balance) can help that oxygen get delivered more effectively, manipulating time spent at different parts of the respiratory cycle can increase the amount of time that the body can participate in pulmonary respiration, etc. There are lots of good uses of the ventilator and we will get to all of them in due time, so don't worry if that got to be too much for a moment and know that in spite of its drawbacks, mechanical ventilation and positive pressure ventilation do have their place in the cosmos.
+Positive pressure can help move oxygen into the bloodstream more effectively, managing ventilation (and therefore acid-base balance) can help that oxygen get delivered more effectively, manipulating time spent at different parts of the respiratory cycle can increase the amount of time that the body can participate in pulmonary respiration, etc. There are lots of good uses of the ventilator and we will get to all of them in due time, so don't worry if that got to be too much for a moment and know that in spite of its drawbacks, mechanical ventilation and positive pressure ventilation do have their place in the cosmos.